GreNxNja/Svelte_Tryout/README.md

-Sure, here's the updated README with the provided GitHub repository link:

 # SvelteKit Gym Landing Page

 I built this beginner-friendly landing page using SvelteKit for the first time.
 It's a simple project aimed at helping newcomers learn SvelteKit and TailwindCSS by example.